jcosta33/robot-danceoff/README.md

 2. Using Fetch API instead of Axios
 3. Did not include pre-commit linting and formating; Did not include use of env vars for relevant data such as API URL; Did not do any error handling; etc (time constraint)

-Pinia's TS support seems fantastic and I liked being able to return promises in the store actions so as to be able to combine the action calls with the <Suspense></Suspense> tags for async setup function components.
+Pinia's TS support seems fantastic and I liked being able to return promises in the store actions so as to be able to combine the action calls with the Suspence tags for async setup function components.

 I still think Axios is probably the way to go for most projects as it simply adds too many quality of life features to ignore but for this case I didn't miss them.
 The rest is very representative of my usual approach.